Iglesia de la Santa Cruz (Inguanzo): History

-It was commissioned in 1780 by Pedro de Alonso Díaz in the baroque style.
+It was commissioned in 1780 by Pedro de Alonso Día.

+It was built in the 18th century, in the "Romantic" baroque style.

 It is single storied with a dome topped with a Latin cross.
 It also possesses an annexed bell tower.

-On 17 January the attendees honour Saint Anton, and on 3 May the honour the Holy Cross.
+On 17 January the attendees honour Saint Anton, and on 3 May they honour the Holy Cross.
 They are featured celebrations in the Asturian calendar.